TACC/Lmod/docs/source/030_installing.rst

 Installing Lua and Lmod
 =======================

-Environment modules simplify customizing the users's shell environment and it can be done dynamically.
+Environment modules simplify customizing the users' shell environment and it can be done dynamically.
 Users load modules as they see fit.
 It is completely under their control.
 Environment Modules or simply modules provide a simple contract or interface between the system